lolyourmother/HTML-Website/README.md

 # DGE 304: Final Project

+*this project is not finished but this is what got submitted*

 This project challenges you to design and develop a functional shopping webpage using HTML, CSS, and basic JavaScript.
 You will choose one of the suggested shopping types (or propose your own) and create an engaging and user-friendly online store that showcases products, provides clear navigation, and implements basic shopping cart functionality.